-The American Civil Liberties Union of Utah seeks to hire a passionate and innovative full-time Immigrants’ Rights Legal Fellow to build upon our past and current litigation and lead new advocacy efforts in support of immigrant and refugee communities across Utah.
+The American Civil Liberties Union of Utah seeks to hire a passionate and innovative full-time Immigrants’ Rights Policy Fellow to assist with and develop policy and advocacy efforts in support of immigrant and refugee communities across Utah.

-The Immigrants’ Rights Legal Fellow is a newly-created position that will report to the Legal Director and work in close collaboration with the legal team and other staff members across the organization.
+This position will report to the Staff Attorney and work in close collaboration with our policy team, outreach team, and other staff members across the organization.

 Commitment to Diversity and Inclusion:

 The ACLU of Utah is an equal opportunity employer.
 We value a diverse workforce and an inclusive culture.
 We believe that having a board, staff, and volunteer base with diverse personal and professional backgrounds and lived experience enhances our ability to meet our mission and creates an environment where all members of our community can thrive.
 We strongly encourage and greatly value applications from women, people of color, immigrants, persons with disabilities, members of the LGBTQ community, those who have been formerly incarcerated, and other underrepresented and historically marginalized groups.

 Position Overview and Functions

 The Immigrants’ Rights Policy Fellow will be responsible for supporting existing immigrants’ rights policy efforts and campaigns, educating, and advocating to advance the civil rights and liberties of immigrants and refugees in Utah.